iNavFlight/inav/docs/Geozones.md

   - Type: Inclusive (FZ, green) or Exclusive (NFZ, red)
   - Min.
 Alt (cm): lower ceiling of the Zone (0 represents the ground relative from the launch location or AMSL.
 No action will be taken for a minimum altitude of 0, so the aircraft can "dive out" of an Inclusive FZ on a hill.
 To have a Minimum Altitude action, set a negative altitude of -1 or lower)
   - Max.
 Alt (cm): upper ceiling of the Zone (A value if 0 means no upper altitude limit)
-  - Action: Ection to execute if an aircraft approaches the border of that Zone
+  - Action: Action to execute if an aircraft approaches the border of that Zone
   - Radius: Circular Zone only, Radius of the Circle
 - Move the Zone-Markers to the desired locations, to create a bordered area with the needed shape and size (Or change the radius in case of a Circular Zone)
 - To add additional vertices, click on the border-line of the zone you are editing.
 This will add a new vertex on that line to move around.